Riverscapes/arcGNAT/Find-Network-Features.md

 **NetworkFeatures**

 The resulting network topology table, including feature codes stored in a new attribute field: `feature_code`.
-The table will be saved to the same file geodatabase where the input stream network is stored.
+The table will be saved to the same workspace where the input stream network dataset is stored.

 _______________________________________________________________
 ## Technical Background